 Full Title: People of the Land: A Look at Arkansas’s Plain Folk Through a Toponym Lens, 1800-1860

-Audience: Course professor.
+Audience: Course professor, website visitors.

 Reflection: This was a complex project to complete.
 It involved quickly bringing myself up to speed on several topics I knew little or nothing about – toponyms, the plain folk class, and ethnohistory.
 I only had two weeks to complete the assignment and, not only did I have to learn about my subject, I had to learn how to put together a research proposal.

 It is difficult enough to organize one’s thoughts on a complex historical topic; during the course of this project, however, I also learned that navigating footnotes, endnotes, reference lists, annotated bibliographies, and the like can be mind-boggling for the uninitiated.2 To see this through, I had to be researcher, writer, document designer, and editor: Because of time constraints, I had no choice but to wear all these hats at the same time.